BestTimesToVisit.com Logo

 food

-Experience the heart of Puerto Rican cuisine by indulging in mofongo, a savory dish of mashed plantains, at a roadside 'lechonera' (roast pork eatery).
-The slow-roasted pork is incredibly tender and flavorful, often served with a side of arroz con gandules.
+Experience the heart of Puerto Rican cuisine by indulging in mofongo, a savory dish of mashed plantains, at a traditional 'lechonera' (roast pork restaurant).
+The crispy, slow-roasted pork is a must-try, often served with flavorful accompaniments.
+Look for places packed with locals for the most authentic experience.

 attraction